 To do this, you’ll be required to generate extensive business policies and processes before you can be accepted for registration and pass compliance.

 Our web app provides a range of templates you’ll need.
 Policies, processes, forms, guides and registers are available to you - in ready-to-use format - drafted by our professional services team to be QSF-compliant.

 So there’s no need to try drafting your own, or pay thousands of dollars to a lawyer to write you multiple policies and processes from scratch.

-As a subscriber to Centro CORE, you’ll also get careful, step-by-step guidance on NDIS registration and compliance – including how to complete the tricky self-assessment module.
+As a subscriber, you’ll also get careful, step-by-step guidance on NDIS registration and compliance – including how to complete the tricky self-assessment module.

 Not sure if your current policies and processes are QSF compliant?
-Read about our Expert Policy Check here.
+Complete our Expert Policy Check here.

 7. Submitting your application